cleverhans-lab/cleverhans/CONTRIBUTING.md

 $ source ./bin/activate
 ```

+Then, after `cd`-ing into the `cleverhans` directory, install the
-Then install the Cleverhans library and all corresponding requirements
+Cleverhans library and all corresponding requirements into your
-into your newly created environment.
+newly created environment.

 ```
 $ pip install -e "."